How do I pick which organizations to work with?

 Students are also not eligible to participate if they have already graduated a pre-university program and are in between the pre-university program and university.

 I am in a high school but am 18 years old.
 Can I participate in the contest?

 No. You must be under 18 at the time of registration to participate.

 Why do I have to give you my birthday when I first sign in?

-We need your birthday to verify your eligibility in the contest per the contest terms.
+We need your birthday to verify your eligibility.

 Where do I find the required Parental Consent Form?

 After your register for the contest, you will be provided with options for your parent to fill out the form either using paper or electronically.